To Correct the Baseline of a 1-D Spectrum:

 After you click OK, the correction proposed by iNMR is subtracted from the spectrum.

-The default correction is a sequence of line segments (where iNMR has identified a peak) and pieces of smoothed baseline.
+The default correction is a sequence of straight lines (where iNMR has identified a peak) and pieces of smoothed baseline.

 To increase the smoothness of the latter pieces, set Degree = 0.

-To enlarge the line segments, set filter = 128.
+To prolong the straight lines, set filter = 128.

 Alternatively, you can fit the baseline with a polynomial function: check the option at the top of the dialog.